faaez/dashboard-docs/source/index.md

 # Introduction

 This is the proposed API for Teneo EWS.
-Feel free to give us feedback or request changes.
+Please do give us feedback or request changes as appropriate.

 # Authentication